joelouthan/theologic.us/content/posts/1-commentary-romans/2020/2020-06-01-commentary-romans.md

 I say all of that to say this: I find it most fascinating is that it took a decline of virtue and theology within the Christian church until the 1500s for this bold, orthodox, precise teaching of "The righteous shall live by faith" to make an impact and shake the core of the church.
 But that was all the will of God.

 When a certain German monk named Martin Luther penned his commentary on Romans and came across this particular passage, this statement changed him.
 God opened the eyes of his heart, and for the first time, Luther was able to see, know, and feel the love of God for his life.

 I think when we understand what it is for the righteous to live by faith, we too would have this Spirit-filled eye-opening experience.
 When God wills it to be so for you to know and live in his love, your life is never the same.

 And the best way I can describe it is this quote which I pray daily:

-**"On Christ's glory I would fix all my thoughts and desires, and the more I see of the glory of Christ, the more the painted beauties of this world will wither in my eyes and I will be more and more crucified to this world.
+> **"On Christ's glory I would fix all my thoughts and desires, and the more I see of the glory of Christ, the more the painted beauties of this world will wither in my eyes and I will be more and more crucified to this world.
 It will become to me like something dead and putrid, impossible for me to enjoy."**
+>

-John Owen, The Glory of Christ
+> John Owen.
+The Glory of Christ.

 Even more than that: